-- Define objectives for storm cost and FEMA grant review function and determine whether objectives are being met. - Assess capacities and capabilities at • LIPA and PSEGLI to meet the objectives and determine what do we need to be successful. - Define an insightful storm dashboard and develop standard reporting on key cost drivers per storm including operational response plans for each storm category and compare that to actual response - Review the effectiveness of storm cost and FEMA grant review function compared to KPIs
+- Define objectives for storm cost and FEMA grant review function and determine whether objectives are being met. - Assess capacities and capabilities at LIPA and PSEGLI to meet the objectives and determine what do we need to be successful. - Define an insightful storm dashboard and develop standard reporting on key cost drivers per storm including operational response plans for each storm category and compare that to actual response - Review the effectiveness of storm cost and FEMA grant review function compared to KPIs

-B Enhance LIPA's financial op erations OBJECTIVES 2023 2024 2025 2026 2027 3a.
-Implement new Treasury management system to enhance operational efficiencies and cash Implement Treasury Management System and realize operational efficiencies Enhance cash expenditures forecasting tools and management 3b.
+Enhance LIPA's financial operations

+OBJECTIVES 2023 2024 2025 2 3a.
+Implement new Treasury Management System to enhance operational efficiencies and cash forecasting Implement Treasury Management System and realize operational efficiencies Enhance cash expenditures forecasting tools and management 3b.
 Optimize insurance management Complete insurance optimization study of property, casualty, and health care, including examining an owner-controlled insurance program Seek legislation to establish a captive insurer Establish a captive insurer for cost savings 3c.
-Use AMI information and enhanced analytics of CAS data to improve the management of operating revenues and cash receipts through enhanced capabilities to forecast and assess: changes in customer usage patterns; resulting sales and revenues; anticipated cash receipts; and the performance of the recovery mechanisms Develop a model for translating daily use and revenue into billed revenue and daily cash receipts based on recent actual experience Develop processes for using customer AMI data to measure daily use and explain the resulting budget variances in energy sales, and revenues Update the factors used to estimate the Reserve for Uncollectible Revenue and Bad Debt Expense Refine the segmentation of residential and commercial customer usage to explain year-over-year variances Complete a benchmarking review by an independent consultant of LIPA's revenue forecasting, cash flow forecasting, and variance tracking processes Develop forecasts using the refined segmentation of residential and commercial customer usage Use the daily and hourly load trends identified in the AMI data to implement marketing and pricing opportunities manner a) Proactively manage project implementation for planned systems modernization initiatives a) Execute the Board-approved plan to separate 46 Long Island IT systems and support organizations currently intermingled with PSEG corporate systems and structures a) Develop robust business continuity and disaster response plans for all critical systems and processes and independently verify emergency restoration plans and IT systems testing b) Ensure all IT and OT assets are within their active service life and under general support from the product vendor
+Use AMI information and enhanced analytics of CAS data to improve the management of operating revenues and cash receipts through enhanced capabilities to forecast and assess: changes in customer usage patterns; resulting sales and revenues; anticipated cash receipts; and the performance of the recovery mechanisms Develop a model for translating daily use and revenue into billed revenue and daily cash receipts based on recent actual experience Develop processes for using customer AMI data to measure daily use and explain the resulting budget variances in energy sales, and revenues Update the factors used to estimate the Reserve for Uncollectible Revenue and Bad Debt Expense Refine the segmentation of residential and commercial customer usage to explain year-over-year variances Complete a benchmarking review by an independent consultant of LIPA's revenue forecasting, cash flow forecasting, and variance tracking processes Develop forecasts using the refined segmentation of residential and commercial customer usage Use the da trends ider data to imp and pricing laily and hourly load entified in the AMI plement marketing ng opportunities manner a) Proactively manage project implementation for planned systems modernization initiatives